 Friedman vividly remembers the words that sparked the debate.
 They were directed at him: “You can’t photograph Nazi concentration camps in color, on sunny days.
 What’s wrong with you?
 How could you take pictures like that?”

-There is indeed comfort in the black and white of pictures taken during the rescue of Holocaust survivors.
-The images are frightening, and their lack of color is a reminder of the passage of time, the decades that distance us from both the victims and the perpetrators of the genocide.
+Historical black and white of pictures, taken during the rescue of Holocaust survivors, are harrowing, but the lack of color serves as a reminder of the passage of time.
+Black and white allows us to distance ourselves—at least in some sense—from both the victims and the perpetrators of the genocide.

 During the argument at ICP, the same man told Friedman, “There weren’t any deep blue skies or puffy white clouds during the Holocaust.”
 Of course, we know there were.
 It was a sight that would haunt photojournalist Margaret Bourke-White from the day she set foot at Buchenwald in 1945 until her death in the early 1970s.
 In her memoir, Dear Fatherland, Rest Quietly, she would write about “the bright April sun” and “a clean blue sky” that hung over what she could only describe as “indescribably horrible.”